exadel-inc/etoolbox-authoring-kit/CONTRIBUTING.md

 #### For JavaScript / CSS / LESS code

 * Use the predefined [eslint rules](https://github.com/exadel-inc/etoolbox-authoring-kit/blob/master/ui.apps/.eslintrc.json) to verify code with an IDE such as IntelliJ.
-* The rules are automatically applied via a Github workflow when you create of modify a pull request.
+* The rules are automatically applied via a Github workflow when you create or modify a pull request.
 * When unsure, follow the style of the existing code files.

 #### For XML markup files